yboodhan/express-daily-planet/readme.md

 #### Data setup

 To store data, we can read and write files using the `fs` module.
 Specifically, we can read and write JSON files.
-Create a folder called `data.json` in the project and create a JSON object with a sample article.
+Create a file called `data.json` in the project and create a JSON object with a sample article.

 ```json
 [